twashing/beatthemarket.backend/README.md

 * fn specs for all game and bookkeeping artifacts
   Use [Orchestra](https://github.com/jeaye/orchestra)

-* Integration Test
+* UI workbench for Integration test

-  * Apollo client, login, new game, stream to client
-  * Buy a stock sell a stock
-  * Complete level 1
-* Stream two games at the same time
+* ?
+Stream two games at the same time
 * Move code in `comment` blocks, to tests
 * Add git hooks to automate code checks
   * Clj-kondo